matjam/sword/README.md

-# Sword of Inevitable Doom
+# Sword of Certain Doom

 It will be a generic roguelike, with an ECS of some description.
 Trying to hand roll as much as possible except for all the graphics stuff, using ebitengine